Kenivia/Honing-Forecast/WIP.md

 ### Now

-- add upgrade name to states when saving them, add some way to keep track of where bits are to make neighbor potentially more efficient
+- need to add more columns to test cases, book count storage etc, add easy book adding system (specify amt of % array, which upgrades they can be on etc)
 - limit neighbor function - 1 click 10 taps, limit amt of toggles maybe
-- set up books support so state will be~~ integers ~~instead of bools ( need to add more columns to test cases, book count storage etc)
-  - need to use lists of bools instead, integers doesn't quite work i think because need to keep track of costs
-- modify the current too-many-juice checker to accomodate books

 ### Big

-- implement average-optimizing evaluation(switch to this when prob = 100 also), add field to result json etc
+- implement average-optimizing evaluation(tiebreak with this when prob = 100 also maybe?), add field to result json etc (can think abt bound/tradable maybe)
 - set up slurm on laptop
-- data analysis
 - how to evaluate adaptive policies???
 - Also need to do special honing and even advanced honing eventually maybe